sds/scss-lint/README.md

 additional exclusions specified via the `--exclude` flag are also combined.
 If you need to exclude files for a single linter you can specify the list of files using the linter's `exclude` configuration option.

-### Explicit Configuration File

-You can also configure `scss-lint` by specifying a file via the `--config` flag, but note that this will override any configuration files that `scss-lint` would normally find on its own (this can be useful for testing a particular configuration setting, however).
-Configurations loaded this way will still be merged with the default configuration specified by `config/default.yml`.

 ### Generating a Configuration